Eixample: Neighborhoods

 The district is often divided for practical purposes in two: Esquerra de l'Eixample and Dreta de l'Eixample (left and right sides of Eixample, respectively).
 Traditionally and officially, it is divided into five neighborhoods.

 These are, in addition to the areas already mentioned, Sant Antoni, Sagrada Família and Fort Pienc, also known as Fort Pius.

 The latter has recently become notable for the number of Asian, chiefly Chinese residents and the proliferation of Asian shops.

 Some parts of Eixample are rather wealthy neighborhoods, especially around the central areas such as Passeig de Gràcia, Rambla de Catalunya, pedestrian streets such as Carrer de Girona and the Avinguda Gaudi and vicinity of the Sagrada Familia.

+Environment

+According to data published by Barcelona City Council in January 2026, Eixample recorded the highest nitrogen dioxide (NO₂) concentration in the city in 2025, with an annual average of 29 μg/m³ — a reduction of 4 μg/m³ compared to 2024, but still the highest level among all city districts.
+The environmental group Eixample Respira has contested the official figures, arguing that traffic restrictions due to construction works on Carrer d'Urgell artificially lowered readings at the monitoring station.

 Main thoroughfares

 Passeig de Gràcia connects the central Plaça Catalunya to the old town of Gràcia, while Avinguda Diagonal cuts across the grid diagonally and Gran Via de les Corts Catalanes runs across the entire city from southwest to northeast.

 Other wide avenues in the area include Carrer d'Aragó, Carrer de Balmes and Passeig de Sant Joan.